sohamkamani/jwt-go-example/README.md

 # JWT Go example

-Example application that implements JWT based authentication.
-Read the blog post [here](https://sohamkamani.com/blog/golang/2019-01-01-jwt-authentication/)
+Example application based on my blog post on [Implementing JWT based authentication in Golang](https://www.sohamkamani.com/golang/jwt-authentication/)

 To run this application, build and run the Go binary: